infojam-james/Test-Cases/Investigations/Submitting-an-Investigation/investigations-8.md

 3 Click the 'Complete Investigation' button.

 ##Expected Result
-+ The user receives an email containing the following message:

->**YorSafety: Investigation questions completed - awaiting review**

->The Investigations questions associated with this incident have been completed by the Case Lead.
-You are now required to review the investigation and either amend or finalise.
++ The Status of the incident in question changes to 'Investigation (Review)'.